Addiction Intervention Consultancy in West London – Hillingdon and Ealing

 Using a variety of techniques, alongside hypnosis, Matthew can teach you the skills you need to escape from your addictions.
 Tapping into the wonderful power of the subconscious mind we can free you from your addiction and prevent relapse.
 This is also backed up by scientific research.
 Harefuah, the journal of the Israel Medical Association, noted a 90% success rate with group hypnosis for overcoming drug addiction, in 2008.
 Call Matthew Hall for a chat about Addiction Freedom.

-These include hypnosis, NLP – Neuro Linguistic Programming, EFT – Emotional Freedom Techniques, TFT – Thought Field Therapy.
+These include Hypnosis, Ego State Therapy, NLP – Neuro Linguistic Programming, EFT – Emotional Freedom Techniques, TFT – Thought Field Therapy.

 NLP involves changing the way you see things, and can be very effective in ending the relationship to a substance

 Both EFT and TFT are meridian therapies.
 They are based on an ancient Chinese philosophy that there are flows of energy running through the body.
 These therapies teach tapping sequences, which remove blockages in the flows of energy, making it easy to overcome cravings.
 A mindshift takes place within the meridian system.
 This helps with resetting the brain away from addiction.
 A biobalancing of the brain takes place- and the former user is empowered.

 Once you have these techniques you will no longer be a victim of addiction – you will be, once more, in control of your life – gaining freedom from addiction.
 This is not about mind control, it is about giving you the control.
 Phone 01895 8107720 or 07732391008.

 Whether it’s alcohol, cocaine, heroin, or cannabis, Matthew has a proven record of expertise here – see the testimonials in www.thebestof.co.uk/local/ealing – this has saved the former users thousands of pounds, and helped them gain better health too.
 The testimonials illustrate how people’s lives have been changed.